-e.
-The Landscape Architect shall consider the use of stormwater design Best Management Practices (BMP's) such as infiltration systems, stormwater capture and reuse, and high efficiency biofiltration and bioretention systems.

-f.
-Based on the Landscape Architect's professional experience, use graphic materials such as physical models, renderings, digital models, fly-throughs and/or other visual tools to adequately represent the three alternatives.

-g.
-The three Master Plan alternative scenarios will be presented in public forums (one Community Workshop and two Focus Group Workshops) as described in Task IV and will be posted on the project web site.
+- d.
+The Landscape Architect shall consider the use of stormwater design Best Management Practices (BMP's) such as infiltration systems, stormwater capture and reuse, and high efficiency biofiltration and bioretention systems. - e.
+Based in the Landscape Architect's professional experience, use graphic materials such as physical models, renderings, digital models, fly-throughs and other visual tools to adequately represent the three alternatives. - f.
+The three Master Plan alternative scenarios will be presented in public forums (one Public Workshop and one Focus Group Workshops) as described in Task VII and will be posted on the project web site. - g.

-h.
 Based on overall feedback, a final Master Plan design will be developed, presented in a public forum to the RAP Board of Commissioners, and posted on the project web site.
-Again, appropriate visual tools must be used to adequately explain the design to the public i.
-Deliverables: Landscape Architect must provide the following as deliverables for Task VI:

-- Strategic Action Plan describing the recommended short, medium, and long-term actions as identified by RAP and community groups. - Based on the Landscape Architect's professional experience, develop graphic materials such as context analysis drawings, design logic drawings, site plans, sections, 3-dimensional drawings, or renderings needed to convey the schematic alternatives to both internal and external audiences. - Boundary and topographic drawings. - Brief narrative descriptions of any proposed new design features, of potential recreational and environmental improvements, including their purpose and function. - Written comments from internal/external reviews. - Presentations to staff of the City's formal review boards at major milestones to solicit comments and feedback. - Presentation of schematic alternatives to stakeholders and documentation of feedback as outlined in Task II. - Identification of permitting requirements for the proposed scenario features. - Preparation of conceptual project cost estimates and cost benefit analyses for each alternative, as well as summaries of the advantages and disadvantages of each alternative.
-Identify and provide rough order of magnitude (ROM) cost estimates for utility relocation and identify any new easements that may be required for utility relocations and drainage areas.
+Again, appropriate visual tools must be used to adequately explain the design to the public. - h.
+Sustainability: Determine applicable sustainability approaches to meet, address, and/or design all requirements and aspects related to the project, which are consistent with the City's goals for sustainability.
+This includes consideration of energy and water-efficient practices and products. - i.
+Deliverables: Landscape Architect must provide the following as deliverables for Task VIII: - Based on the Landscape Architect's professional experience, develop graphic materials such as context analysis drawings, design logic drawings, site plans, sections, 3-dimensional drawings, or renderings needed to convey the schematic alternatives to both internal and external audiences. - Boundary and topographic drawings. - Brief narrative descriptions of any proposed new design features, of potential recreational and environmental improvements, including their purpose and function. - Written comments from internal/external reviews. - Presentations to staff of the City's formal review boards at major milestones to solicit comments and feedback. - Presentation of schematic alternatives to stakeholders and documentation of feedback as outlined in Task II. - Identification of permitting requirements for the proposed scenario features. - Preparation of conceptual project cost estimates and cost benefit analyses for each alternative, as well as summaries of the advantages and disadvantages of each alternative.
+This must include utilities.
+Identify and provide rough order of magnitude (ROM) cost estimates for utility relocation and identify any new easements that may be required for utility relocations, and drainage areas.
 Perform a drainage concept study for each design alternative in comparison with the existing drainage patterns and facilities, including determination of type and cost of modifying drainage infrastructure. - Preliminary estimated project costs should be organized to help secure funding for final design, engineering, construction and project management, and should consider phased funding. - All written and graphic materials needed to conduct presentations. - Monthly progress reports (actual work vs. planned work), in accordance with the work plan and schedule.
 Update the work plan and schedule as needed.

-7. Task VII: Draft Master Plan and Presentation
+9. Task IX: Draft Master Plan and Presentation